 Nadir often occurs 7-10 days after chemotherapy.
 Your blood counts will then slowly climb back before the next treatment.
-If your blood counts have not come back up high enough, your healthcare team may delay therapy.
+If your blood counts have not come back up enough, your healthcare team may delay your next therapy.
 Giving you more therapy with blood counts that are too low could make it very hard for your body to recover.

 What can I do to avoid infection?

 Hand washing, hand washing, hand washing!
 This is the number one way to prevent infection.
 This should include you and all other members of the household.
 If you are around small children, teach them to wash their hands, and make it their way to help you get better.
 Avoid large crowds, like the mall during the holidays.
 Avoid people you know are sick; this includes colds, viruses, or other infections.
 If they want to visit and are sick, tell them to call you instead.
 It is also a good idea to avoid people who live in a house with other people who are sick.
 For instance, Aunt Susie's three kids are sick, but she feels fine, so she's going to come for a visit.
 Err on the side of caution and tell her to stay home.